junfeng-chen/position_induced_transformer/README.md

 # Position-induced Transformer

-The code in this repository presents six numerical experiments of using **Position-induced Transformer (PiT)** for learing operators in partial differential equations.
-PiT is built upon the position-attention mechanism, proposed in the paper *Positional Knowledge is All You Need: Position-induced Transformer (PiT) for Operator Learning*.
+The code in this repository presents the implementation of **Position-induced Transformer (PiT)** and the numerical experiments of using PiT for learing operators in partial differential equations.
+It is built upon the position-attention mechanism, proposed in the paper *Positional Knowledge is All You Need: Position-induced Transformer (PiT) for Operator Learning*.
 The paper can be accessed <a href="https://www.alphaxiv.org/pdf/2405.09285">here</a>.

 ## Update May 2025
-- PiT is now part of **<a href="https://github.com/AI4Equations/due">DUE</a>**, our open-source toolkit data-driven equation modeling with modern deep learning methods.
-For installation and examples, visit the <a href="https://arxiv.org/pdf/2405.09285">GitHub repository</a>.
+- PiT is now part of **<a href="https://github.com/AI4Equations/due">DUE</a>**, our open-source toolkit for data-driven equation modeling with modern deep learning methods.
+For installation and examples, visit the <a href="https://github.com/AI4Equations/due">GitHub repository</a>.
-- We alos published a review paper on deep learning approaches for equation modeling-preprint can be accessed here <a href="https://www.alphaxiv.org/abs/2504.10373">here</a>.
+- We also published a review paper on deep learning approaches for equation modeling-preprint can be accessed <a href="https://www.alphaxiv.org/abs/2504.10373">here</a>.
 - Added a numerical example showcasing PiT for learning the unsteady flow past a cylinder.
 ## Contents
 - `train_burgers`: One-dimensional inviscid Burgers' equation.